-LSU grad killed by stray bullet in Texas apartment; neighbor charged in his death
+Louisiana native, LSU grad killed in Texas when neighbor fired shot into his apartment

 MCKINNEY, Texas — Citizens in both the Mandeville, Louisiana, and McKinney, Texas communities are mourning the loss of a 26-year-old LSU graduate who was killed by a stray bullet in Texas on Friday (March 6).